gscales/gscales.github.io/TeamsGroupCalendar/Readme.md

 # Microsoft Teams Group Calendar Tab sample

 The following sample is a Microsoft Teams tab application that will show a Group Calendar by calling the  Microsoft Graph API  to get the members of a particular Team, then the getSchedule Graph operation to get the schedule of the users involved.
-The Display side of the application make use of the [FullCalendar](https://fullcalendar.io/) Javascript event calendar.
+The Display side of the application makes use of the [FullCalendar](https://fullcalendar.io/) JavaScript event calendar.

-Screen Shots in Action
+Screen Shots of the Tab application in Action